Discover the story of Jewish life in the UK from the Norman conquest to the 21st century.

 The collections include particularly rare items within the Designated collection of Jewish ceremonial art, which is considered among the finest in the world.
 Highlights include a 16th century Venetian synagogue ark and magnificent silver Torah ornaments from the Great Synagogue in Duke’s Place, City of London, destroyed during the Blitz.

 Explore objects from our collection through our online exhibition, Jewish Britain: A History in 50 objects.
-Soon you will be able to search our collections database online, too.

 Religious life (Judaica)